 Both will require at least an Intel Core i5-4590 processor (or equivalent), and an Nvidia GTX 970/AMD Radeon R9 290 GPU just to get up and running.
-The Oculus requires twice as much RAM as the VIve (8GB or greater), and both will need a graphics card or video output capable of supporting HDMI 1.3-out.
+The Oculus requires twice as much RAM as the Vive (8GB or greater), and both need a graphics card capable of supporting HDMI 1.3 out.

-Lastly, the Vive will need a lone USB 2.0 port to communicate postional data back to the PC, while the Oculus will need two free USB 3.0 slots to do the same.
+Lastly, the Vive needs a lone USB 2.0 port to communicate positional data back to the PC, while the Oculus will need two free USB 3.0 slots to do the same.
 Most modern desktops have at least two USB 3.0 ports, but you might need to run the cable to the back of the machine.